 Since Sir Rowland Hill's invention of the Penny Post, more stamps are needed as you have cards to send.

-Unbeknownst to you, your husband has arranged a continental tour for the spring.
-Thomas Cook invented this marvelous way to travel and under the tree for you is an excursion to Paris.
+Thomas Cook invented this marvellous way to travel and under the tree for you is an excursion to Paris.

 Isn't that just the way... just before company arrives?